olimexsmart/SagraPOS/README.md

 - [ ] Test Linux packaging
 - [ ] Test macOS packaging
 - [ ] License file
+- [ ] Should not be able to launch another instance (check for port 3000 in use)
 # Bugs
 - [x] Error in printing 'é' (e.g. caffé)
 - [ ] Log entries should carry prices along, because prices could change in time